 Stay in the loop on the wide variety of work days and events.
 Visit the RGFP Facebook Page »» and Website »»

 SLVLFC CLOSES ON FARM PARK!

 The Rio Grande Farm Park - Protection of the Rio Grande Healthy Living Park Complete!
-Read Full Press Release »»
+Read Press Release »»

 Rio Grande Healthy Living Park - Funding Secured!

 The Trust for Public Land (TPL), the San Luis Valley Local Foods Coalition (LFC), and Colorado Open Lands (COL) will complete the permanent acquisition and protection of the 38-acre Polston School property in Alamosa, Colorado as the site of the Rio Grande Healthy Living Park, thanks to two significant grants announced today.
 Specifically, the Trust for Public Land has secured $700,000 from the LOR Foundation and $254,000 from the Great Outdoors Colorado Trust Fund (GOCO).

 Read Full Press Release 2015 »» Read Full Press Release 2016 »» RGHLP 2nd Community Process Meeting 2015 »»